Jerald/cmpt433finalproject/BeagleBone_USB_Flash_Guide.md

     ```sh
     $ sudo apt install automake libusb
     ```
-    Now that you have the build dependencies, you need to actually make the executable.
+3. With the build dependencies ready, now you need to actually make the executable.
 Run the following commands to do that:
     ```sh
     $ ./autogen.sh
     $ ./configure